TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/variables.md

 Always use `uibuilder.set('varname', value)` to change these.

 * `topic` - Sets a default `msg.topic` that will be added to all outbound messages if nothing takes preference.
+Set to an empty string to turn it off.

 * `logLevel` - Sets the current logging level.
 The default is `2` ('error' and 'warn').
 Increase to see more detailed logging.